davidmcclure/litecoder/README.md

 ![San Francisco](sf.jpg)

-It's not uncommon to have free-text "location" fields - for example, from Twitter user profiles - that contain a mix of cities, states, and countries.
-Eg, things like:
+Sometimes you've got unstructured "location" fields (eg, Twitter user profiles) that contain a mix of cities and states.
+Stuff like:

+- `SF`
 - `Los Angeles, CA`
 - `Boston`
+- `California`
 - `bellingham washington`
 - `NYC`
-- `tuscaloosa al`
+- `tuscaloosa AL`
 - `big apple`

 To make use of these, they generally need to be linked against some kind of canonical set of geographic entities.
 One approach is to throw them at a commercial geocoder like [Google](https://developers.google.com/places/web-service/search) or [Mapbox](https://www.mapbox.com/geocoding/), but this is slow and expensive, and there are often [onerous terms-of-service restrictions](https://www.mapbox.com/tos/#[YmouYmoq]) on the results.
 And, really, a full-blown geocoder is overkill here, since these kinds of location fields almost never contain street addresses, just references to a smaller set of high-level locations.